Reviews You Can Rely On

 We consider the entire shoe and cover everything, including the way the cuff feels around the ankle, the width of the shoe, the insole quality and arch support, the size of the toe box, as well as any improvements to comfort and protection, such as a molded toe cap or bumper, like you might find on the Keen Targhee IV Low.

 Finally, we looked at how well each model breathes.
 Dry feet are comfortable feet, and a good design keeps everything dry when splashing through puddles while still breathing well on warmer days.
 We took each model to the local gym to walk on a treadmill at the same speed (3 mph), at the same incline (moderate), and for the same distance (1 mile) in the same socks (no fear, we cleaned them between trials).
 Afterward, we noted how hot our feet were, then removed the shoes to check for sock dampness and sweat accumulation on our feet.
-The products without a waterproof membrane — the Hoka Speedgoat 6 breathes the best by far since it is entirely mesh, followed by the Merrell Moab 3 and the Columbia Crestwood.
-These models use large mesh panels but still have some suede leather for durability.
-The Vasque Juxt does not use a waterproof membrane of any kind, but the lack of mesh means it does not breathe as well as the others.
+The non-waterproof products with meshy uppers, like the Merrell Moab Speed 2 and Hoka Speedgoat 6, breathe the best by far.
+Those that use leather sections for durability with mesh vents, like the Merrell Moab 3 and the Columbia Crestwood, also breathe quite well.

 Thirteen miles in, our feet feel great, thanks to the Speedgoats!
 The perfect shoe for the approach hike to this backcountry climb.
 The rest of us are feeling the miles, though!